MickWest/sitrec/docs/UserInterface.md

 ## Views/Windows

 In Sitrec the screen is divided into windows called "Views".
-Typically this will consist of:
+Typically, this will consist of:

 - Main View: the "god's eye view" looking down at the world
 - Look View: the simulated view through the camera set to match the video